doom-cross-port-collab/umapinfo/docs/spec.md

 ### Next
 `next = "mapname"`
 Specifies the map the regular exit leads to.
 In Doom 1 this may cross episodes.
+TODO: further clarify how next and nextsecret work remove specific mention of doom 1, this is also true of doom 2 with episodes maybe clarify that episodes arent really collections of levels but just a menu item and a beginning map especially in doom 2

 ### NextSecret
 `nextsecret = "mapname"`